New Residential Investment Corp. [NRZ]: Short-term bearish but long-term fundamentals getting better

 New Residential Investment Corp.
 [NYSE:NRZ]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to New Residential Investment Corp.
-[NRZ], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
-This is compared to its latest closing price of $5.55.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding New Residential Investment Corp.
+[NRZ] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+On average, stock market experts give NRZ an Overweight rating.
+The average 12-month price forecast for this stock is $6.17, with the high estimate being $12.00, the low estimate being $7.00 and the median estimate amounting to $10.00.
+This is compared to its latest closing price of $6.56.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for New Residential Investment Corp.
 [NRZ] is sitting at 4.38.
 This is compared to 1 month ago, when its average rating was 4.63.